The Ohio Department of Health is focused on addressing the state's primary care workforce shortage with an initial focus on developing:

 “This new pre-med program, added to our Public Health major for undergrads, Accelerated Nursing second bachelor's program, and Physician Assistant graduate degree, will prepare BW students to meet growing needs in the primary healthcare field.” said BW President Robert C. Helmer.

 Successful completion of the new program should prepare students to better compete for admission to primary care-focused medical schools.
 BW is currently working to finalize agreements that will allow students in this new program to apply for early admission to medical school, based on their intent to practice primary care.
-(Update 11/19/13: The first of those agreements was signed with Ohio University and its Heritage College of Osteopathic Medicine in November 2013.)

 For more information on BW’s Primary Healthcare Advancement Program, call Dr. Yavornitzky at 440-826-3539.